mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 <a name="000"></a>
 #### 0:00 start of recording

-At this time, I would like to study [egolessness](glossary#egolessness) through [Dogen](glossary#dogen)’s teaching, particularly [*Genjokoan*](topics#genjokoan), for which you have the textbook.
-The title is, in English, “The Issue At Hand”.
+At this time, I would like to study [egolessness](glossary#egolessness) through [Dogen](glossary#dogen)’s teaching, particularly [*Genjokoan*](topics#genjokoan).
+You have the textbook; the title in English is “The Issue At Hand.”
 (Transcriber’s Note: The translation is Thomas Cleary’s; it is available on [thezensite.com](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm).)

 There are two crucial points in practicing and studying [Buddhism](glossary#buddhism) in general.
 The first one is the practice of egolessness.
-I don’t know how I can say it; you don’t understand “the practice of egolessness”... or excuse me, probably you have questions how you should practice egolessness.
+I don’t know how I can say it; you don’t understand “the practice of egolessness”... or excuse me, [I should say,] probably you have questions how you should practice egolessness.
 But anyway, temporarily I’ll use [the term] *the practice of egolessness*.

-In the early development of Buddhism, they used the term *anatman* – that means “[no-self](glossary#no-self)”.
+In the early development of Buddhism, they used the term *anatman*; that means “[no-self](glossary#no-self)”.
 I use *no-self* and *egolessness* with almost the same meaning.
 And in relation with idea of egolessness or no-self, there is another teaching called [karma](glossary#karma).
 That is a little bit complicated.
 If you see the idea of karma in terms of Buddhist history, it is very difficult for us to understand karma very clearly, because that idea has been connected with the teaching of original Indian thought based on the *Upanishads* and *Bhagavad Gita*, et cetera.
 [Buddha](glossary#buddha) didn’t ignore the original Indian thought, he accepted it smoothly, but he digested that [concept of] *anatman* in a different way.
 Well, I don’t want to explain this now, so I think you should [just] remember that the teaching of *anatman* or *no-self* is little bit complicated, if you try to understand what is the point of egolessness or no-self according to the development of Buddhist teaching.
 But now I want to study egolessness focusing on “The Issue At Hand,” *Genjokoan*, taught by Dogen.

 #### 4:34

 The first crucial point in Buddhism is to practice egolessness or no-self.
 Simply speaking, egolessness or no-self is not to deny the existence of the self, but to go beyond, or to be *free*.
-Or, to go *deeply* into the self.
-And then the deepest level of existence, ego or the self, is something cosmic, something universal, which is directly connected with your five [skandhas](glossary#skandha), six senses, and eight consciousnesses, et cetera.
+Or, to go *deeply* into the self, and then the deepest level of existence, ego or the self, is something *cosmic*, something universal, which is directly connected with your five [skandhas](glossary#skandha), six senses, and eight consciousnesses, et cetera.
 And [you can] experience it very clearly, and you can manifest it, without moving or without transforming anything, or without breaking [anything], even a speck of dust.
 Self is self, but self is acting or manifesting completely in [a] productive state of human action.
-That is “cosmic self,” we say.
-If you go really deeply into the self, finally you can see.
-Okay?
+That is *cosmic self*, we say.
+If you go really deeply into the self, finally you can see [this].

-But temporarily we call [it] egolessness.
-That’s why, ego is there, but no-self, not-ego.
-“Not” in this case means to be free, to be not restricted by anything.
+But temporarily we call [it] egolessness. [...]
+Ego is there, but [we say] no-self, not-ego. *Not* in this case means to be free, to be not restricted by anything.
 The self is there, the self is not destroyed or restricted, but [it is] very productive, from day to day.

-So, it’s a little bit complicated, a little bit contradictory situation, if you try to understand the total picture of egolessness.
-That is, intellectually, a little bit contradictory state of the function of the ego, the function of a self.
-[If] you study all the Buddhist scriptures, Buddha mentions to deny the ego, but on the other hand, Buddha emphasizes how important the ego is.
-So that ego is not the small scale of ego, but the big scale of ego.
+So it’s a little bit complicated, a little bit [of a] contradictory situation, if you try to understand the total picture of egolessness.
+Intellectually, that is a little bit contradictory, [the] state [or] the function of the ego, the function of a self.
+[If] you study all the Buddhist scriptures, Buddha says to deny the ego, but on the other hand, Buddha emphasizes how important the ego is.
+That ego is not the small scale of ego, but the big scale of ego.
 So even though you study all the Buddhist scriptures, [it is a] very contradictory situation of understanding of ego.
 [It is] two things.

 So [egolessness is] not merely to deny or destroy ego.
 Usually people misunderstand the teaching of egolessness, regard it as a way to destroy, or ignore, or keep away from.
 But it is not.

 #### 9:20

-So I think the first crucial point is to practice egolessness; the second crucial point is to see how you can practice it.
+I think the first crucial point is to practice egolessness; the second crucial point is to see how you can practice it.

-So generally speaking, probably for most people that have the chance to hear the teaching of Buddhism, it is based on two points: wisdom and compassion.
-I think all of you know [those].
+Generally speaking, for most people that have the chance to hear the teaching of Buddhism, it is based on two points: wisdom and compassion.
+I think all of you know [that].
 If you are asked by somebody, “What is Buddhism,” maybe you can say, “Buddhism is wisdom and compassion.”
 Those are the contents, the quality of Buddha’s teaching, [that] has been handed down to human beings from generation to generation, in whatever ages we are facing.

 But according to me, maybe wisdom and compassion is still a pretty theoretical teaching.
 We *seem* to understand it, but compassion is not something all of you understand exactly.
 So, I want to use another term.
 This term will probably make you more confused.
 That’s alright.
 But anyway, let’s see these two crucial points from a different angle.